Protecting Mental Health

 The impact of mental health on our physical health runs deep.
 Emotional and psychological wounds can be just as catastrophic as physical ones.
 The challenges and stressors of COVID-19 have taken a major toll on mental health worldwide, especially among women and health care workers.
 As conflict becomes more common, millions of children and families struggle to cope with the trauma of living through war and displacement.

 Mental health is a human right — and everyone deserves access to the care they need to reach their full potential.
-Around the world, Project HOPE’s mental health work is helping tens of thousands of health workers, refugees, and new mothers access the mental health support they need to protect their health and well-being.
+Around the world, Project HOPE’s mental health work is helping more than 100,000 health workers, refugees, and new mothers in more than 41 countries access the mental health support they need to protect their health and well-being.

 A Global Crisis

 Mental health issues are on the rise around the world.
 Depression is a leading cause of disability worldwide, while suicide is the fourth leading cause of death in young people ages 15 to 29.
 Close to 1 billion people suffer from mental health issues every day — including 20% of the world’s adolescents and children — and half of all lifetime mental illness begins by age 14.

 Tragically, two-thirds of people don’t receive the care they need, even though there are effective treatments.
 The availability of specialized mental health services is even more limited in developing countries, where 76% to 85% of people suffering from mental conditions lack access to care.
 Many low-income countries have less than 1 mental health worker for every 100,000 people, and in most countries, the mental health care system is privatized, so insurance does not cover mental health care.
 Although more attention is being paid to the need for quality mental health services, governments still spend only about 2% of health budgets on mental health care.Lack of resources and trained health workers present huge barriers to treatment, but the social stigma and shame surrounding mental health is often the greatest impediment to care.